changeworld/azure-docs.pl-pl/articles/sql-database/sql-database-always-encrypted-azure-key-vault.md

 ---
-title: Always Encrypted — Azure Key Vault
+title: Always Encrypted - Azure Key Vault
-description: W tym artykule opisano sposób zabezpieczania poufnych danych w bazie danych SQL przy użyciu szyfrowania danych za pomocą Kreatora Always Encrypted w SQL Server Management Studio.
+description: This article shows you how to secure sensitive data in a SQL database with data encryption using the Always Encrypted Wizard in SQL Server Management Studio.
-keywords: Szyfrowanie danych, klucz szyfrowania, szyfrowanie w chmurze
+keywords: data encryption, encryption key, cloud encryption
 services: sql-database
 ms.service: sql-database
 ms.subservice: security